AnimalsHome & Garden

 Water monitor lizard crawling across grass from a river bank

-Water monitors have strong legs and are able to run fast – faster than the average human.
+Water monitors have strong legs and can run fast—faster than the average human.
 They can also climb very well and will stay in trees to escape predators.
-Typical hiding places for water monitors include not only trees but burrows and river banks as well.
-Living up to its name, one of the most impressive characteristics of the water monitor is that it can not only swim but remain underwater for up to half an hour.
+Typical hiding places for water monitors include trees, burrows, and river banks.
+Living up to its name, one of the most impressive characteristics of the water monitor is that it can swim and remain underwater for up to half an hour.

 How Do Water Monitors Breed And How Long Do They Live?